 Scholars who violate the discipline policy will be subject to one or more of the following documented actions at the discretion of the school administration.
-A Scholar's failure to adhere to any of the following may result in further disciplinary action.
-Mandatory parent involvement is required as part of scholar re-entry into classroom and additional parent involvement may be mandated in some cases.
+A scholar's failure to adhere to any of the following may result in further disciplinary action.
+Perry Street Prep values parent involvement, and it can play an important role in successfully preparing a student for re-entry into classroom.
+Additional parent involvement may be necessary in some cases.